flyyee/ctf-writeups/whitehacks21/unhappy.md

 createBucket().catch(console.error);
 ```

-I replaced "key.json" with creds.json.
+I replaced "your-project-id" with "whitehacks-csg-2021" (from creds.json), and "key.json" with "creds.json".
 It works, however, Node.JS returns an error message that we do not have sufficient privileges to create a bucket.
 That makes sense, since the creator of the challenge wouldn’t want the Service account to have high privileges.
 Anyways, the flag is something that would likely already be on the cloud, and only require us to read it.

 Now, I’d never used Google Cloud Storage before this, so I wasn’t sure where the flag could be stored.
 I decided to take a look at the [SDK Client Reference](https://googleapis.dev/nodejs/storage/latest/).
 Browsing the left sidebar, I tried looking out for any methods that would let me *get* something.
 Looking at the definition for "[File.get](https://googleapis.dev/nodejs/storage/latest/File.html#get-examples)", I noticed that the file was created by specifying a name of a file to a Bucket object.
 Once again, looking at the documentation for buckets, "[Bucket.getFiles](https://googleapis.dev/nodejs/storage/latest/Bucket.html#getFiles)" would return me the filenames of the files in a bucket.
 I would likely find a “flag.txt” there.
 However, the next thing I would have to do is [initialise the bucket](https://googleapis.dev/nodejs/storage/latest/Bucket.html#Bucket-examples), and I needed to pass its name.
 Looking under the sidebar again, I found the "[storage.getBuckets](https://googleapis.dev/nodejs/storage/latest/Storage.html#getBuckets)" method.
 I implemented the code